qingquanxia/colorfulthoughts/content/posts/continuous-fourier.md

 1 A physical system's state is a vector in a complex Hilbert space.
 (A Hilbert space is just an inner-product space whose norm makes it a complete metric space.
 All the familiar finite dimensional spaces are Hilbert spaces. $L^2(\\RR, \\CC)$ is also a Hilbert space).

 2a A physical observable (e.g. energy, momentum, position, spin) is represented by a Hermitian linear operator on the space.
-(An operator $A$ is called Hermitian if $A=A^\\dagger$; that is, if its adjoint, aka its conjugate-transpose, is equal to itself.)
 When you make a measurement of the observable using any sort of apparatus, it is only possible to observe an eigenvalue of the Hermitian operator.

 2b [not relevant to us] Measurement probability postulate.